 - They’ve hired a Denver contractor lawyer to review it for them

-If you’re having contract-related issues, and you didn’t hire the Denver contractor lawyers from Cotney Construction Law to review your contracts, then there’s a very good chance that you’re being negligent.
+If you’re having contract-related issues, and you didn’t hire the Denver contractor lawyers from Cotney Attorneys & Consultants to review your contracts, then there’s a very good chance that you’re being negligent.
 This negligence can lead to significant issues for your business in the future, including loss of license, stop-work orders, and even bankruptcy.

 As we discussed in part one of this two-part series, unrequited trust and the inability to read and process a lengthy contract are two common reasons why subcontractors hire a lawyer to review contracts in Denver.
 Now, we will discuss three more reasons why subcontractors should hire a lawyer to review all of their contracts.